helglu/a4-modular-boilerplate/README.md

 same look and feel.
 They share approximately 70% of the code.

 My idea was to come up with a structure that provide possibility to derive new application very fast with maximum reusability and minimum maintenance demand.
-Communication between teams was quite difficult and not well organized so I considered modularization into separate npm packages not applicable in this case.
+I considered modularization into separate npm packages not applicable in this case.